How to Use App Control for Business (WDAC) to Secure Your Devices

 Conclusion and Best Practices

-The best way to start is to install a device with all the existing allowed software and drivers that you need (a “golden image”, if you will), then scan that device with the “New-CIPolicy -ScanPath” or WDAC Wizard tool.
+The best way to start is to install a device with all the existing allowed software and drivers that you need (a “golden image,” if you will), then scan that device with the “New-CIPolicy -ScanPath” or WDAC Wizard tool.

 You then begin whitelisting based on the warnings observed in your event viewer logs or log analytics logs.
 This process is not straightforward and can be quite labor-intensive in existing environments.
-Implementing WDAC in your Windows Defender stack requires a collective effort from your team, including all employees and decision-makers.
+Implementing and deploying WDAC in your Windows Defender stack requires a collective effort from your team, including all employees and decision-makers.
 It’s a task that demands significant work, but it’s well worth the commitment!

 There is also the option to sign your WDAC policies to prevent tampering.
 For more information, you can read more on policy signing here: Use signed policies to protect Windows Defender Application Control against tampering – Windows Security | Microsoft Learn.

 Lastly, I recommend deploying the Windows recommended blocklist for Windows Defender Application Control.
-This is a list of known drivers that have vulnerabilities that Microsoft updates twice a year.
-You can read more info here: Microsoft recommended driver block rules – Windows Security | Microsoft Learn.
-With all of these practices in mind, you can make the most out of App Control for Business in your environment.
+This is a list of known drivers with vulnerabilities that Microsoft updates twice a year.
+You can read more info here: Microsoft recommended driver block rules—Windows Security | Microsoft Learn.
+With all of these practices in mind, you can make the most of App Control for Business in your environment.